ssec-jhu/evolver-ng/docs/source/development/controllers.rst

 .. note::

-    The `evolver` property comes from hookup to the device (which happens for example in creating a new eVolver from configuration), see also :ref:`evolver-hookup` below. `vials` comes from the base controller `Config` class, and represents a list of vials to operate on.
+    The `evolver` property comes from hookup to the device (which happens for example in creating a new eVOLVER from configuration), see also :ref:`evolver-hookup` below. `vials` comes from the base controller `Config` class, and represents a list of vials to operate on.